20 Things That Can Get You Sick, Quick

 - Bed sheets.
 Believe it or not, your bed sheets are a breeding ground for dust mites.
 They can live, die and reproduce in your bed—feasting on your dead skin cells.
 As they do, they can affect your allergies and lower your immune system.
 Tip: Wash your sheets at least once a week in hot, soapy water.

 - Pillows.
 You’d never lie down on a pile of germs.
 Or would you?
 Pillows have been proven to harbor bacteria, even when they have a pillowcase on them.
-In fact, Dr. Swenor estimates that pillows (and mattresses) can harbor up to 10 percent of their weight in dust mites.
+In fact, some estimates are that pillows (and mattresses) can harbor up to 10 percent of their weight in dust mites.
 Tip: Wash your pillows at least once a year in hot, soapy water.
 Or, invest in new ones.

 - Toothbrushes.
 You naturally have bacteria in your mouth.
 (Don’t worry, everyone does.)
 And if you leave your toothbrush out in the open, you’re exposing it to even more.
 Tip: Rinse your toothbrush before and after every use.
 Try not to let the tip of the toothpaste touch your toothbrush.
 Keep it in a dry, covered place.
 Then, get a new one every three months, or after you’ve been sick.